Edit count: Academic studies

 One of the earliest significant academic studies about Wikipedia was a 2007 peer-reviewed paper, also mentioned in The Guardian, in which a team of six researchers from the University of Minnesota measured the relationship between editors' edit count and the editors' ability to convey their writings to Wikipedia readers, measured in terms of persistent word views (PWV)—the number of times a word introduced by an edit is viewed.
 The accounting method is best described using the author's own words: "each time an article is viewed, each of its words is also viewed.
 When a word written by editor X is viewed, he or she is credited with one PWV".
 The number of times an article was viewed was estimated from the web server logs.

 The researchers analyzed 25 trillion PWVs attributable to registered users in the interval September 1, 2002 − October 31, 2006.
 At the end of this period, the top 10% of editors (by edit count) were credited with 86% of PWVs, the top 1% about 70%, and the top 0.1% (4200 users) were attributed 44% of PWVs, i.e. nearly half of Wikipedia's "value" as measured in this study.
 The top 10 editors (by PWV) contributed only 2.6% of PWVs, and only three of them were in top 50 by edit count.
 From the data, the study authors concluded that "[g]rowth of PWV share increases super-exponentially by edit count rank; in other words, elite editors (those who edit the most times) account for more value than they would [be attributed] given a power-law relationship".
 The study also analyzed the impact of bots on content.
 By edit count, bots dominate Wikipedia; 9 of the top 10 and 20 of the top 50 are bots.
-In contrast, in the PWV ranking only two bots appear in the top 50, and none in the top 10.
-Based on the steady growth of the influence on those top 0.1% editors by PWV, the study concluded that the editors with the highest edit counts "dominate what people see when they visit Wikipedia".
+In contrast, in the PWV ranking, only two bots appear in the top 50, and none in the top 10.
+Based on the steady growth of the influence on those top 0.1% editors by PWV, the study concluded that the editors with the highest edit count "dominate what people see when they visit Wikipedia".

 A 2008 study of English Wikipedia editors who had successfully passed the peer review process to become administrators by researchers from Carnegie Mellon University devised a probit model, which found that the number of edits was a factor in the success of such efforts.
 Edit counts in certain Wikipedia namespaces were more valuable to this end.